 If you like to eat a late lunch and may not have a large dinner, do not get the plans.
-Lunches are cheaper at disney if you pay cash.
+Lunches are cheaper at disney at a lot of locations.

-The entire party that is on your reservation must get the meal plan if your signup for it (with the exception of infants).
-If one person in your party will not use the meal plan fully, it is not worth it.
+The entire party that is on your reservation must get the meal plan if you signup for it (with the exception of children 2 and under).
+If one person in your party will not use the meal plan fully, it is definitely not worth it.

-If you will eat half of your evening meals at a buffet then the plan is a money savings.
+If you will eat half of your evening meals at a buffet then the plan is usually good investment.